 Choosing the right equipment is essential for success, safety and pleasure of your hike.
 Plan it carefully and you’ll experience the perfect hiking holidays!
 Before filling up your backpack, think carefully which route you are hiking.
-Remember, especially if your goal is a multiday hike, terrain changes constantly and you will certainly have to face some steep slopes, easy climbing and probably even several patches of snow.
-Therefore, plan carefully what you take in your backpack
+Remember, especially if your goal is a multiday hike, terrain changes constantly and you will certainly have to face some steep slopes, scrambling and probably even a few patches of snow.
+Therefore, plan very carefully what you take in your backpack.

 What to wear?

 Even if your hike takes place in the hot summer months, the Alps can be a cold place.
-In the summer months, the temperatures can reach more than 25 degrees above 2000m, but at night it can drop significantly, even down to zero degrees.
+During the summer months, the temperatures can reach more than 20 degrees above 2000m, but at night the temperature can drop significantly, even down to zero degrees.
 You should combine light summer clothes with a warm sweater and waterproof jacket and this way be prepared for all kind of scenarios.

 What about technical equipment?

 The terrain in the Alps is often challenging.
 Even if you’re avoiding difficult, via ferrata (climbing route, protected with a steel cable) routes, chances you’ll be hiking under a tall wall, are big.
 Therefore, a helmet is the essential part of your technical equipment.
 Apart from the helmet, here is a short list of technical equipment needed for hiking Slovenian Alps:

 - Via ferrata set (highly recommended for all via ferrata routes, also Triglav)

 Food & beverage is also important!

 There is no point in stressing the importance of carrying a plentiful supply of food and beverages.
 The question you’re probably asking yourself is where to refill your supply?
 You have to bear in mind that after you start your hike in the valley, options will be limited.
 We recommend bringing your own sandwiches, snacks and plenty of water.
-Huts are mostly a few hours of hiking apart, please consider this while preparing your itinerary.
+Huts are usually a few hours of hiking apart, please consider this while preparing your itinerary.
 However, when mountain huts are open, they can always provide you with a meal or at least a snack.
 For prices, click here).